google/domaintest/README.md

 `http://domaintest.みんな/echo?status=302&sleep=10&payload=http://www.example.com/`

 ###STASH
-The `STASH` command command instructs the Domain Test service to stash a response to the parameters specified in the request for later retrieval.
+The `stash` command command instructs the Domain Test service to stash a response to the parameters specified in the request for later retrieval.
 It uses the same parameters as the `ECHO` command.

 For example, the request below will stash the string `stashed-narwhal`.